Abercrombie & Fitch Co. (ANF) Reveals an Earnings Mystery

 Analysts’ Opinion of ANF

-Many brokerage firms have already submitted their reports for ANF stocks, with UBS repeating the rating for ANF by listing it as a “Neutral.”
-The predicted price for ANF in the upcoming period, according to UBS is $37 based on the research report published on January 07th of the current year 2022.
+Many brokerage firms have already submitted their reports for ANF stocks, with Telsey Advisory Group repeating the rating for ANF by listing it as a “Outperform.”
+The predicted price for ANF in the upcoming period, according to Telsey Advisory Group is $40 based on the research report published on March 03rd of the current year 2022.

-Jefferies, on the other hand, stated in their research note that they expect to see ANF reach a price target of $61.
-The rating they have provided for ANF stocks is “Buy” according to the report published on November 30th, 2021.
+UBS, on the other hand, stated in their research note that they expect to see ANF reach a price target of $37, previously predicting the price at $68.
+The rating they have provided for ANF stocks is “Neutral” according to the report published on January 07th, 2022.

-During the last 5 trading sessions, ANF fell by -19.50%, which changed the moving average for the period of 200-days by -30.46% in comparison to the 20-day moving average, which settled at $38.58.
-In addition, Abercrombie & Fitch Co. saw 2.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ANF fell by -26.35%, which changed the moving average for the period of 200-days by -29.48% in comparison to the 20-day moving average, which settled at $37.84.
+In addition, Abercrombie & Fitch Co. saw -17.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading